All Stories

 Watching one of the people she cares for show signs of dementia breaks Lynda Jackson’s heart just a little.
 The biggest struggle was dealing with the memory loss – they would argue over trivial things, like forgetting where a shirt went or that a question had already been asked and answered.

-So Jackson enrolled in the Center for Caregiver Advancement’s training program focusing on caring for people with Alzheimer’s and dementia.
-For Jackson, the turning point of the training was the module on how each stage of the disease affects the brain.
+So Jackson enrolled in the Center for Caregiver Advancement’s caregiver training program focusing on caring for people with Alzheimer’s and dementia.
+For Jackson, the turning point of the care training was the module on how each stage of the disease affects the brain.
 “To me, understanding the physical aspect of what’s happening in the brain … and learning and understanding the various phases that they go through … that for me was important,” she says.

 Armed with a new understanding of the disease, Jackson also listened to her fellow caregivers share their experiences with their care recipient’s symptoms and the different ways they responded.
 The training helped her get more creative with how she provided care for 70-year-old Grace (name changed for privacy).